pmjones/adr/README.md

 _Domain_ is an entry point to the domain logic forming the core of the application, modifying state and persistence as needed.
 This may be a Transaction Script, Service Layer, Application Service, or something similar.

 _Responder_ is the presentation logic to build an HTTP Response from the data it receives from the _Action_.
-It deals with status codes, headers and cookies, content, formatting and transformation, templates and views,and so on.
+It deals with status codes, headers and cookies, content, formatting and transformation, templates and views, and so on.

 ## Collaborations